Beachside condo in Hawaii or whitewashed cottage on Wasaga Beach — who owns property you buy as a couple or before you marry?

 For instance, you could be ordered to compensate your spouse to ensure you leave the marriage with a 50-50 split or wind up selling the matrimonial home and sharing the profits.

-Deduct the total value of your personal assets minus debts on the day you separated from their value minus debts on the day you married to get your net family property.
+To calculate your net family property, deduct the total value of your personal assets minus debts on the day you separated from their value minus debts on the day you married.

 Exclusive Possession and Ownership Rights